diegodesouza/Tmux/tmux.md

   * We can target another window as well with this formatting. `[session]:[window].[pane]`.

-  Ex: `tmux send-keys -t development:1.2 'cd ~/devproject' C-m` cd into devproject directory in sesson 1 window 2.
+  Ex: `tmux send-keys -t development:1.2 'cd ~/devproject' C-m` cd into devproject directory in session 1 window 2.

 The script looks like something like this, with extra stuff.
 The sky is the limit here.